 Substance abuse is a term that describes the misuse or overuse of any substance.
 This can apply to drugs, alcohol, or tobacco.
 For example, taking one pill as your prescription specifies when you have a headache is the appropriate use of that drug.
 Taking three pills, even when the pill bottle and your doctor indicate that one is enough, because you believe that they work better when you take more, is substance abuse.
 The consistent abuse of a substance is what becomes addiction.

-Not everyone who abuses a substance becomes a person with substance use disorder.
-There are those who will participate in some binge drinking in college, then graduate and never “party” again.
-There are others who will over-indulge at a wedding or football game, recognize they made a fool of themselves, and act more moderately in the future.
 However, people who show a pattern of substance abuse very often become addicts.
 Many who are abusing substances may already be addicted, but are still early enough in their addiction to hide the full extent of their habit.
 Anyone showing a propensity toward substance abuse should be evaluated and appropriate treatment should be sought.

 Those who are early in their addictions may not see the need for treatment.
 They may say, “I can handle this on my own,” or “I don’t party that much” and sincerely mean it.
 They may be right.
 Those who are not full-fledged addicts may be able to overcome their habit and change their behavior before the ravages of long-term substance abuse and addiction take hold.
 These people can receive help before their lives are completely devastated by their actions.
 It is not necessary to lose everything in order to get help.
 There are many levels of care available for those who have developed various levels of addictive behavior.
 A candid conversation with and evaluation by a person with substance use disorderion specialist is the best way to determine what level of care your loved one may need.